luisherranz/deepsignal/.changeset/smart-clocks-dance.md

 "deepsignal": patch
 ---

-Add `preact` as peer dependency back.
+Add `preact` as peer dependency back and mark them as optional.